Skip to content

 Create a Table for Process Data

-After accessing the wallet link, I need to create tables in the process to store data generated during execution.
-To create a table, I click the table icon and set it up in the displayed window.
+After accessing the wallet link, you need to create tables in the process to store data generated during execution.
+To create a table, you click the table icon and set it up in the displayed window.

 id metamask